Archdiocese of Milwaukee: 1903 to 1940

 When Katzer died in 1903, there were 329 priests, 321 churches, 148 parochial schools, and 280,861 Catholics in the archdiocese.
 Leo XIII replaced Katzer in 1903 with Bishop Sebastian Messmer of Green Bay.
 In 1921, he prohibited Catholic children in Milwaukee from participating in a Fourth of July pilgrim pageant, which he described as "exclusively a glorification of the Protestant pilgrims," but later withdrew his objections.
 Messmer drew criticism from Polish Catholics after condemning the Kuryer Polski newspaper in Milwaukee.

 During his 26-year tenure, Messmer established Mount Mary College in Milwaukee and saw the elevation of Marquette College to Marquette University.
 He actively supported the American Federation of Catholic Societies as well as ministries for African American and Hispanic Catholics.
 Nearly 30 religious orders were founded in the archdiocese and charitable institutions were doubled during his administration.
-He founded the Catholic Herald, the official newspaper of the Archdiocese of Milwaukee, in 1922.
+He founded the Catholic Herald, the archdiocese's official newspaper, in 1922.
 Messmer died in 1930.

-Following Messmer's death in 1930, Pope Pius XI that same year named Bishop Samuel Stritch from the Diocese of Toledo as fifth archbishop of Milwaukee.
+Following Messmer's death, Bishop Samuel Stritch from the Diocese of Toledo became the fifth archbishop of Milwaukee.
 A fire partially destroyed the Cathedral of John the Evangelist in 1935.
 Stritch was an advocate for Catholic Action and the Catholic Youth Organization.
-An opponent of the controversial Charles Coughlin, he once wrote a letter to a Milwaukee rabbi in which he rebuked those who "gain and hold a popular audience, degrade themselves and abuse the trust reposed in them by misquoting, half-quoting, and actually insinuating half-truths."
+An opponent of the controversial priest Charles Coughlin, he once wrote a letter to a Milwaukee rabbi in which he rebuked those who "gain and hold a popular audience, degrade themselves and abuse the trust reposed in them by misquoting, half-quoting, and actually insinuating half-truths."
 In 1939, Stritch was appointed archbishop of the Archdiocese of Chicago.